MoksedurRahman/MoksedurRahman/README.md

 ---

-## ⌛ During the week, I focused on....
+## ⌛ Throughout the week, I dedicated time to...

 <!--START_SECTION:waka-->